uconneeb/eebcareer/index.md

 ## Fall 2023 information

-We will meet this semester xxxxxx.
+We will meet this semester in the Bamford Room (TLS 171b) 3:45-5:00 on each Tuesday.
 The [schedule is here](schedule).

 If you need a permission number for this course, see the [Contact](contact-info) page.